 Have you decided to sell your home?
-Whatever your reason for selling, you want to be done with the home sale as fast as possible.
-However, a home is a crucial investment; buyers take their time to ensure they get the best deal and real value for their money.
+Are you in the property flipping business?
+Whatever your reason for selling, there are some great ways to flip your house faster.
+A home is a crucial investment; buyers take their time to ensure they get the best deal and real value for their money.
 According to Zillow, in 2018, it took between 65 to 93 days to sell a home.

 Factors such as location, market conditions, season, and demand determine how fast a home will sell.
 That said, there are things you can do to flip your home faster.